renzescalera/cypress-open-library-e2e-tests/README.md

 6. **cypress/commands**: This contains the generic reusable cypress custom commands that could be used in all e2e tests.
 As of the moment, it contains the functions that are used in the api-test suite.

-   # customApiRequest
+   #### customApiRequest

    - This function make a custom API request.
 This is used for cypress to make a certain api request call.
 For POST and PUT call, a request body object is only passed in upon api call.

-     @parameter: requestObject (Object) - Contains the method, nedpoint, and body of the api request
+     - parameter: requestObject (Object) - Contains the method, nedpoint, and body of the api request
-     @example usage: cy.customApiRequest({method: 'GET', endpoint: '/sample-endpoint'})
+     - example usage: cy.customApiRequest({method: 'GET', endpoint: '/sample-endpoint'})

-   # searchBookTitleThenValidateAuthorWebsiteAndKey
+   #### searchBookTitleThenValidateAuthorWebsiteAndKey

    - This function performs a series of API requests to search for a book by its title, retrieves the author's data using author's key, and validates certain data of the response such as the Author's website and key.
 If the author does not have a website, cypress will log that there is no available website for the autor.
 The test data used in its test can be found cypress/fixtures/books-data.json

-     @parameters:
+     - parameters:
        bookTitle (String) - title of the book author (String) - Author of the book expectedWebsite (String) - Website of the Author

-     @example usage: cy.searchBookTitleThenValidateAuthorWebsiteAndKey("Rich Dad, Poor Dad", "Robert Kiyosaki", "http://www.richdad.com");
+       - example usage: cy.searchBookTitleThenValidateAuthorWebsiteAndKey("Rich Dad, Poor Dad", "Robert Kiyosaki", "http://www.richdad.com");

-#### How to setup the environment variables
+## How to setup the environment variables

 - Inside of the .env file in the root folder contains the necessary environment variables such as base url, username, and password.
 - username and passowrd are not currently setup for security purposes.
 Follow the example below to correctly set it up:
   `USER_NAME=fakeEmail@test.com`
   `PASSWORD=Password123`

-#### Setting Up and Running Cypress Tests
+## Setting Up and Running Cypress Tests

 1. Clone the repository using the command: `git clone https://github.com/renzescalera/renz-assessment-test-engineer.git`
 2. Navigate to the project folder - Example: `cd C:\users\your-computer\renz-assessment-test-engineer`